surface-dot-dev/postgres/ui/README.md

 ## Components

 The following Components are specialized UI elements that source and display data from Postgres databases.
-These ready-to-use components integrate directly with Postgres databases while abstracting away the complexity of data operations and maintaining consistent patterns and best practices for data visualization and manipulation.
+These ready-to-use Components integrate directly with Postgres databases while abstracting away the complexity of data operations and maintaining consistent patterns and best practices for data visualization and manipulation.

 ### PostgresDataTable